-Self-Regulatory Organizations; Notice of Filing and Order Granting Summary Approval of Proposed Rule Change by National Association of Securities Dealers, Inc. Relating to the Security Futures Risk Disclosure Statement.
+Self-Regulatory Organizations; Notice of Filing of Proposed Rule Change by National Association of Securities Dealers, Inc. Relating to the Security Futures Risk Disclosure Statement.

 Pursuant to Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act")1 and Rule 19b-4 thereunder,2 notice is hereby given that on [leave space] , the National Association of Securities Dealers, Inc. ("NASD"), filed with the Securities and Exchange Commission ("SEC" or "Commission") the proposed rule change as described in Items I, II, and III below, which Items have been prepared by NASD.
-For the reasons discussed below, the Commission is granting summary approval of the proposed rule change.
+The Commission is publishing this notice to solicit comments on the proposed rule change from interested persons.